 It all started with the news of my friend Dr. P S Bedi getting selected for the Al-Jabal Al-Garabi University, Libya in end part of 2009.
 The news was good and exciting because one of my close friends will be going abroad as an international faculty.
 However, I was skeptic about the living conditions in Libya.
-However, after 2-3 months Dr. Bedi was seems to be very happy with his new assignment.
+However, after 2-3 months Dr. Bedi seemed to be very happy with his new assignment.
 This provoked me to think about applying for job in Gulf countries.
 In the months of May-June there was advertisement in Times of India by Global Placement Agency, Hyderabad regarding faculty positions for Ethiopian Universities.
 I immediately applied for the same.
 Subsequently, I was invited to attend the interview in Delhi.
-The interview went well and I was selected for the Haramaya University as Assistant Professor in the Department of Animal & Range Sciences.
+The interview went well and I was selected for the Haramaya University as Assistant Professor in the School of Animal & Range Sciences.

 Though I was happy that I was selected, however, I was apprehensive about the living conditions in Ethiopia.
 The recent disturbance in Somalia was a major cause of worry.
 Moreover, I have to leave my family in Mumbai and my health was another cause of worry.
 Anyway, I decided to accept the offer.
 My father, brother and my family, all encouraged me for this assignment.
 So the next important thing was to get myself vaccinated for ‘Yellow Fever’ which was mandatory for persons going to African countries.
 It took me 2-3 days to get myself vaccinated in Mumbai because of the huge rush.
 Then I resigned from Ipca Traditional Remedies and started preparing for the journey abroad.
 I got my air ticket confirmed in Ethiopian Airlines on 29th October.
-I was advised by the Global agency to carry some items that are not found in Ethiopia viz. pressure cooker, spices & masalas, prickles and certain other food items.
+I was advised by the Global Placement agency to carry some items that are not found in Ethiopia viz. pressure cooker, spices & masalas, pickles and certain other food items.
 As I was not having enough information about Harmaya University, I took all my notes and books.
 This resulted in my luggage weight crossing the permissible limit of 47 kg.
 At the airport I met with 15 other people like me going to Ethiopia in various universities.
 However, I could find no one who was going to Haramaya University.
 I had 23 kg extra luggage and after negotiation with the airline personals I was only charged for 10 kg.
 My flight was on time at 4.30 AM and I reached Addis Ababa at 7.30 AM local time after about four and half hours journey.
-At the Addis airport I was surprise that no one came to receive me as I was told by the Global agency.
-My connect flight to Dire Dawa was in the evening 4.30 PM.
+At the Addis airport I was surprise that no one came to receive me as I was told by the Global.
+My connecting flight to Dire Dawa was in the evening 4.30 PM.
 I had to wait the whole day at the airport.
 I called the Global Placement Agency and made sure that someone is coming to receive me at the Dire Dawa airport.
 The flight to Dire Dawa was on time and I landed there at around 5.30 PM.
-Outside the airport I found a person called Addis came to receive me, he than took me to a hotel called Rewda in Harar after about one hour drive.
+Outside the airport I found a person called Addis who came to receive me, he than took me to a hotel called Rewda in Harar after about one hour drive.
 The hotel was quite decent and good.
 However, as I have landed on Friday evening and the Saturday being off.
 So I was virtually grounded at the hotel the next two days.
 However, on Saturday morning Prof. Kushiram Yadav from the department of Animal Sciences came to visit me in Rewda.
 Then he took me to his apartment nearby and made me aware about the small beautiful city of Harar and the Haramaya University.
 He acted as my local guardian and made my transit period smooth.
 Because of him I did not find any difficulty in finding a decent apartment, gas connection and many other petty things.

-The City : Very Good
+The city of Harar : Very Good

 Pollution level : Very Low